Today's new voices shaping tomorrow's musicals.

 "Mills' gift for infectious melodies and his singular brand of

-super-smart word play make him a realistic successor to the
+make him a realistic successor to the

 mantle of Stephen Sondheim." —Theatermania